Skip to Main Content

 Welcome to Faegre Drinker!

-We are a firm committed to providing opportunities for our lawyers to grow and succeed in their legal careers.
+We are a firm committed to providing opportunities for our attorneys to grow and succeed in their legal careers.
 You will thrive here if you are sincere and authentic and want to perform high-quality work in an open and collaborative environment.
-That’s who we are and what we are looking for: excellent lawyers without arrogance.
+That’s who we are and what we are looking for: excellent attorneys without arrogance.

 222 Delaware Avenue